cimrobins/datascienceassignment/README.md

 3. Comparison of the AI-generated code and the original
 4. Brief reflection report
 # Task 1: Original Notebook Analysis
-## 1. Key code sections to define notebook's functionality
+## 1. Examples of key code sections
 The notebook contains explanations on how to fetch data related to SDGs from different libraries, sort and process it, and visualise in simple graphs.
+Here, I give brief description of key codes and examples from the original notebook.
 ### A) import/ install libraries that contain data for tracking SDGS:
+for example:
 ```python
 #install request
 !pip install requests